 Altius continued early stage exploration work on the Lynx Diamond project, the first known discovery of diamonds in Manitoba, during 2018.
 In addition, during the 2018 year, Altius incorporated a private company to focus solely on the Lynx Diamond project.
-100% of the Lynx Diamond Project was transferred to Adia Resources Inc ("Adia") in exchange for common shares and a royalty option.
-The Corporation initially owned 80% of the newly formed entity.
-Subsequently, Adia entered into an agreement with De Beers Canada, Inc. to provide in-kind services, receiving as payment common shares of Adia valued up to \$1.5 million.
+100% of the

+Lynx Diamond Project was transferred to Adia Resources Inc ("Adia") in exchange for common shares and a royalty option.
+The Corporation initially owned 80% of the newly formed entity and currently owns approximately 50% as at the date of his AIF.
+Adia entered into an agreement with De Beers Canada, Inc. to provide in-kind services, receiving as payment common shares of Adia valued up to \$1.5 million.
 De Beers Canada, Inc. will use proprietary geotechnical services to further evaluate and advance the project before a larger investment decision is made.
-Adia has also built up its leadership team and commenced exploratory drilling in February and has raised funds through a private placement to conduct the phase one of drilling before considering a go -public strategy.
+Adia has continued with exploratory drilling and has raised funds through a private placement.